UrsinaB/ExchangePlatformV0/README.md

 ## 5.1 Integration of frontend and backend

 The backend communicates data from the database to the client-side browser.
-It contains the server and connections to the database.
+It contains connections to the server and the database.

 **Server:** Hosted on Github

-**Database** : Used to structure collected data, stored in the programs DBI file
+**Database** : Used to structure collected data, stored in the program's DB files

 **Endpoints:** Locations of URI/URL resources used by APIs for accessing those resources